OceanGym: A Benchmark Environment for Underwater Embodied Agents: Experiments

 \textbf{Extended exploration enhances an agent’s acquisition of environmental knowledge and task performance, following a scaling law that eventually plateaus.} We analyze the relationship between navigation performance and operational duration using the representative MLLMs, across both shallow- and deep-water scenarios.
 The performance was evaluated over durations of 0.5, 1, 1.5, 2, and 3 hours.
 As shown in Figure~\ref{fig:scaling}, performance initially improves with longer operation time, consistent with prior studies on test-time scaling \citep{survey_tts1, survey_tts2}, but eventually plateaus.
 This plateau reflects inherent limitations in perception, memory, and reasoning, as well as a lack of intrinsic curiosity to explore new regions.
 These findings underscore the need to improve both fundamental MLLM capabilities and agent strategies, such as enhanced memory and long-horizon planning, to break through performance ceilings in embodied environments.

 \textbf{Memory transfer enables agents to leverage past experience to tackle new challenges.} We investigate whether knowledge and experience accumulated from previous tasks \citep{exp5,exp6,exp1,exp2} can enhance performance in new tasks.
+Specifically, we explore using agents' previously explored trajectories as experiential input.
 Experiments are conducted in both shallow water and deep water environments, evaluating two transfer conditions: within-task transfer (different starting points) and cross-task transfer (different but related tasks).
 As shown in Figure~\ref{fig:transfer}, memory transfer improves decision-making performance in shallow water environments under both transfer conditions.
 However, in the more challenging deep water environment, only cross-task transfer demonstrates stable performance improvements, while within-task transfer shows limited benefits.
 This suggests that more appropriate prior experiences provide more robust guidance under perceptually degraded conditions.
 Transfer learning helps compensate for perceptual limitations by providing informed priors about environmental structure and effective navigation strategies.
 These findings underscore the importance of developing adaptive memory retrieval mechanisms that can selectively leverage relevant past experiences to enhance decision-making in autonomous underwater agents operating under diverse environmental conditions.

 \textbf{Case analysis.} We present case analyses and illustrate failure cases in Figure~\ref{fig:case1}, mainly due to: \textbf{(1) Occlusions}, where targets are partially blocked; \textbf{(2) Multi-object Scenes}, causing identification and localization ambiguities; and \textbf{(3) Low Illumination}, which severely reduces vision-based perception accuracy.
 Figure~\ref{fig:case2} shows common decision task failures, primarily from: \textbf{(1) Perception Errors}, where inaccurate detection leads to wrong actions; and \textbf{(2) Memory Forgetting}, where the agent cannot retain crucial past information, such as visited locations or previous decisions.